South West Scotland has many beautiful villages and small towns just waiting for you to discover.

 Stranraer is the largest coastal town in Scotland to the south of Ayr.
 The town has recently become focused on Marine Leisure and Music.
 Stranraer has a beautiful town centre dominated by the Castle of St John.
 Many cafes with tables on the pavement line the street.

-Whithorn in the Machars Peninsula of Dumfries & Galloway was and still is best known for its connections with St Columba and as Scotland`s Cradle of Chrisitanity.
+Whithorn in the Machars Peninsula of Dumfries & Galloway was and still is best known for its connections with St Ninian and as Scotland`s Cradle of Chrisitanity.
 In recent years, the creative side of Whithorn has emerged.
+New for 2017, check out the Iron Age Roundhouse!

 Find a great read in Scotland’s Book Town, investigate gruesome witch-drowning and Neolithic stone circles or visit the nearby RSPB centres.